Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 ## Why this matters for research

-Treating SignWriting as shared research support, rather than only as a niche language project, changes what becomes possible.
+Treating SignWriting as shared research infrastructure, rather than only as a niche language project, changes what becomes possible.

-A stronger support structure would support:
+A stronger stewardship structure would support:

 - corpus development for signed languages
 - reproducible datasets and shared standards